What is a Flexible Spending Account?

 To pay approved claims made by plan participants, employers may set up a funding arrangement with a third-party and provide a bank account from which the claims amounts can be debited.

-While we can’t speak specifically to what other companies may offer, to give you an idea of what is available, we’ll go over what funding options Ameriflex gives.
-There are a few different options to choose from.
+Claims must be paid with employer money.
+While we can’t speak specifically to what other companies may offer, to give you an idea of what is available, we’ll go over what funding option Ameriflex gives.

 Who can participate in a healthcare FSA?